-Night vision technology solves all these problems for you and enhances the power of capturing everything out there in the low light as well as in the dark.
+Night vision technology solves all these problems of night vision for you and enhances the power of capturing everything out there in the low light as well as in the dark.
 Through this marvelous system, you are now able to be your own version of James Bond!
 So, how does night vision technology work?

 How Does Night Vision Work?

-In the below sections we will discuss these process in details.
+In the below sections we will discuss these processes in detail.
 Before that, we need to have a basic understanding of light and how it works.

 Infrared (IR) Light

-This infrared light has three separate categories.
+Infrared light has three separate categories.